sketchboard/blog/_posts/2013-07-22-accounts-introduced.md

 Team Account == Team
 --------------------

-Billing is based on team account. <strong>Subscription fee</strong> is calculated by number of team members in the team account.
+Team is a unit of billing. <strong>Subscription fee</strong> is calculated by number of team members in the team account.
 Team members are divided to Admin and Members.

 - Admin -- add or remove users from the team
 - Member/Admin -- able to see all team boards having team visibility